Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Theoretical formalism : The quantum Vlasov equation

+We have chosen three different bell-shaped envelopes in this work, in order to limit the dependence of our results on the finer details of the envelopes.
+These envelopes are normalized to unity at $t=0$ and are given by

+We have studied composite fields \eqref{eq:field_profile} made up of the same kind of envelopes (e.g. Gaussian on both sides of $t=0$, but not Sauter on one side and Gaussian on the other).
 Fig.~\ref{fig:field_profiles_gaussian} shows the electric field \eqref{eq:field_profile} with a Gaussian envelope for several values of $\beta$, $\varphi$ and $\nu$.
 A key distinction between the field profiles is that the Gaussian and Lorentzian envelopes become increasingly flat-topped as their width $\tau$ and the order $\nu$ are increased, whereas the Sauter envelope does not.
 The reason is simple: we have defined the Sauter envelope such that the power $2\nu$ acts on the function sech rather than its argument.
 Fig.~\ref{fig:field_gaussian_vs_sauter} illustrates this behavior.
 Whether or not an envelope develops a flat top has important implications for the momentum distribution of the produced pairs, as we will discuss in the next section.

 We now discuss the numerical values of the field parameters.
 For sub-critical fields ($E_0 < E_\text{cr}$) the density of produced pairs is low enough that the induced backreaction current can be neglected \cite{tanji2009dynamical, bloch1999pair, smolyansky2000, vinnik2001plasma, alkofer2001pair, roberts2002quantum, prakapenia2023pauli, jiang2023backreaction}.
 In this regime, the total electric field is essentially identical to the external electric field.
 Further, vacuum pair production by an external electric field can occur by two different mechanisms: a non-perturbative tunneling mechanism (the Schwinger effect) and a perturbative multiphoton absorption process.
 The Keldysh parameter $\gamma = m\omega/(e \, E_0)$ distinguishes between the two regimes: $\gamma \ll 1 $ indicates the non-perturbative regime, while $\gamma \gg 1$ indicates the perturbative regime \cite{keldysh1965ionization, brezin1970pair, popov2004Keldysh}.
 Throughout this work, we use the field parameters